ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/chat-targeting.md

 Matching can be exact, but you may use the “is greater/lesser or equal to” to match a range of days.
 For example “is greater or equal to Saturday” will match the whole weekend.
 And “is lesser or equal to Friday” will match days from Monday to Friday.

-#### Values for Hour
+#### Values for Time

-These are predefined: from 0 to 23.
-It corresponds to the hour part of universal notation of time.
-E.g. At half past midnight, noted 00:30, the hour will be 0.
+These are predefined: from 00:00 to 23:45, with 15 minutes interval.
+It corresponds to the universal notation of time.
+E.g. half past midnight, noted 00:30.

+You can use the “is greater or equal to” and/or “is lesser or equal to” to match a range of times.

+For example:

+* “is greater or equal to 20:00” will match the whole evening, from 20:00 to 23:59:59.
-Matching can be exact, but you may use the “is greater/lesser or equal to” to match a range of hours.
-For example “is greater or equal to 20” will match the whole evening, from 20:00 to 23:59:59.
+* combining “is greater or equal to 07:15” and “is lesser or equal to 19:45” will match the whole day from 07:15 to 19:45.

 ### Combining Conditions